twh9811/QuackersWebstore/docs/DesignDoc.md

 to the whole store catalog and can add/remove new products or even update existing ones at the click of a button.
 They can also search for specific ducks in the inventory for easier access.
-Admin accounts do not have access to a shopping cart and cannot shop on the store.
+Admin accounts do not have access to a shopping cart and cannot shop in the store.

 ### MVP Features
-### 1. Minimal Authentication for Customer/Onwer Login & Logout
+### 1. Minimal Authentication for Customer/Owner Login & Logout
 * Login Page (5)
     * Story : As a Customer/Owner, I want to be able to view the login page first and log in before being sent to my shopping cart and the catalog OR accessing admin tools depending on privileges.
     * Details : Every User must sign in before using the site.
 The site will then authenticate if the user is a customer or an admin.